The History of Gwangju _ Name

 - Japanese Rule of Korea

-- On September 30, 1910, when Japan annexed Korea, according to new regional systems, the eupjang (a head of eup) ruled Gwangju and the region within Gwangju-eup was called Seongjae-myeon.
-Out of seong are Gyraebang, Gongsubang and Budongbang, and Gwangju-myeon was so called by annexing 1 myeon and 3 bangs.
-On April 1, 1931, according to the revision of the regional system, Gwangju was promoted to Gwangju-eup and the administrative system was reformed, promoting to Gwangju to Gwangju-bu.
+- On September 30, 1910, when Japan annexed Korea, according to new regional systems, the eupjang (the head of an eup-town) ruled Gwangju and the region within Gwangju-eup was called Seongnae-myeon.
+Out of Seong came Giryebang, Gongsubang and Budongbang, and Gwangju-myeon was established by annexing 1 myeon and 3 bangs.
+On April 1, 1931, according to the revision of the regional system, Gwangju was promoted to Gwangju-eup and the administrative system was reformed, being promoted to Gwangju-bu.
 The administrative regions were expanded to 41 Jungs.

 History – Characteristics

 - Gwangju is the leading city of the Honam region, with the entire nation within a day's reach.
 The emerging importance of Korea's western coastline and the government's effort to balance growth across the nation have triggered large-scale urban development projects, such as the construction of the Gwangju hi-tech industrial complex, transformation of Gwangju into a center of production and improvements within housing and leisure facilities.
 Such support will boost Gwangju's status as the hub of Korea's southwest region.

 - Historic City of Patriotism